dimerize/hdi_calculator/README.md

 A simple program for calculating the Hydrogen Deficiency Index of a molecule.
 The program also returns potential structural features of the molecule.

 The calculator assumes the molecule is uncharged and each atom within the molecule exhibits standard valency within the molecular structure.
+### Background
+A molecule's hydrogen deficiency index, or HDI, is a measure of the number of rings and π bonds within the molecule's structure.
+Each organic molecule (with standard valency and charge properties) has a non-negative integer valued HDI.

+The HDI of a molecule is calculated as the total number of
 ### Motivation
 Calculating a molecule's hydrogen deficiency index is a necessary step in the determination of structural features of organic (and certain inorganic) molecules.
 ### Functionality